Greg Bear

-Gregory Dale Bear (August 20, 1951 – November 19, 2022) was an American writer and illustrator best known for science fiction.
+Gregory Dale Bear (August 20, 1951 – November 19, 2022) was an American science fiction writer.
 His work covered themes of galactic conflict (Forge of God books), parallel universes (The Way series), consciousness and cultural practices (Queen of Angels), and accelerated evolution (Blood Music, Darwin's Radio, and Darwin's Children).
-His most recent work was the 2021 novel The Unfinished Land.
+His last work was the 2021 novel The Unfinished Land.
 Greg Bear wrote over 50 books in total.

+He was one of the five co-founders of San Diego Comic-Con.

 Early life

 Greg Bear was born in San Diego, California.
 He attended San Diego State University (1968–1973), where he received a Bachelor of Arts degree.
-At the university, he was a teaching assistant to Elizabeth Chater in her course on science fiction writing, and in later years her friend.
+At the university, he was a teaching assistant to Elizabeth Chater in her course on science fiction writing; in later years, they were friends.